 ‘Miners’ Angel’, a tribute to Mother Jones is a CD compilation of songs related to Mother Jones and mining was released with proceeds going to the Mother Jones museum.
 The wonderful compilation includes some 35 tracks and is available from minersangel.com and motherjonesmuseum.org

 “Welcome Mother Jones” written by Jenkin D. Reese in 1902 and sung to Mother Jones when she visited Mahaska in Iowa in 1902.
-Also sung while Mother Jones was organising the New River Field Strikes in 1902.
-It appears in Blair Pathways, a Musical Exploration of America’s Largest Labour Uprising, and a CD of some 20 tracks relating to the mining strikes in West Virginia. http://www.blairpathways.com
+May also have been performed while Mother Jones was organising the New River Field Strikes in West Virginia in 1902.
+The only known recording appears in Blair Pathways, a Musical Exploration of America’s Largest Labour Uprising, and a CD of some 20 tracks relating to the mining strikes in West Virginia.
+On this CD, it is sung by the Stray Birds to the tune of Roisin the Beau (or Bow!). http://www.blairpathways.com

 “Mother Jones in Heaven” is a musical written by Si Kahn, singer, songwriter and trade union/environmental activist.
-Si performed in a concert, along with the late Anne Feeney, at the Spirit of Mother Jones Festival in 2014.
+Si performed in a concert, along with the late Anne Feeney, at the Spirit of Mother Jones Festival on the 31st July 2014.
+Mother Jones in Heaven to view online at http://www.caffelena.org/tips/.

 “Can’t Scare Me…the Story of Mother Jones”, a one-woman play written and performed by Kaiulani Lee.
 It has been performed in Colorado, Cambodia and Bangladesh.
 Kaiulani performed the play at the Firkin Theatre in Shandon on Friday evening 31st July 2015.